Theresa May's Ruthless, Boring March To Power

 They are a close-knit and tight-lipped group, refusing to talk publicly about strategy or tactics.
 There are few leaks.
 The atmosphere in campaign headquarters is businesslike and disciplined.
 Crosby may not be running the campaign day-to-day this time, but the overall messaging and strategy has been drawn from his playbook from previous campaigns.
 There are differences to Cameron's 2010 and 2015 campaigns.
 May's events are less ostentatious than those of her predecessor, the venues smaller and more intimate.
 And her campaign has so far not deployed the flashier gimmicks favoured by the Cameroons, like getting prominent businesspeople to write open letters to newspapers endorsing the party in the hope of underlining its economic credentials.

 Yet it has been just as ruthlessly controlled.
-Two weeks in, close observers are already sick of the constant “strong and stable” message, accusing the Tories of running an unimaginative and "robotic" campaign, as Nick Clegg, the Liberal Democrat deputy prime minister, who sat in Cameron's cabinet with May, put it.
+Two weeks in, close observers are already sick of the constant “strong and stable” message, accusing the Tories of running an unimaginative and "robotic" campaign, as Nick Clegg, the Liberal Democrat former deputy prime minister, who sat in Cameron's cabinet with May, put it.
 But that doesn't bother the party strategists.
 If political journalists and Twitter commentators are bored, so what?
 The only thing that matters is what the voters think.

-The Conservatives have internalised an important lesson from Sir Lynton Crosby, the Australian campaign strategist who masterminded their 2015 majority (and who has returned as part of the senior team this time).
-Most voters pay almost no attention to politics, goes Crosby's thinking.
+The Conservatives have internalised an important lesson from Crosby: Most voters pay almost no attention to politics, goes Crosby's thinking.
 You might have to repeat something 1,000 times before it gets through to a disinterested voter.
 So you choose clear, simple messages, and push them relentlessly.
 “You set up the choice, keep punching the bruise, and don’t care if people get bored,” says one former Conservative cabinet minister.

 You choose two messages — one positive, emphasising your strengths, and one negative, honing in on your opponent's greatest weakness — and remind voters of both at every opportunity, according to Sir Craig Oliver, Cameron's former communications chief, who worked alongside Crosby in the 2015 general election.
-Oliver and tried to apply Crosby's lessons while running the Remain campaign in the EU referendum last year.
+Oliver borrowed from Crosby's strategy while running the Remain campaign in the EU referendum last year.
 "What you discover with these messages is, you say them a lot, then there’s a moment when people clock it, even if you've been saying it for a long time," Oliver told this reporter in a series of long conversations about media strategy in Downing Street last summer.

 Most voters haven't heard May's "strong and stable" pitch yet, pollsters suggest.
 Research by YouGov this week indicated that only 15% of voters recognised the phrase.
 Even among people who pay close attention to politics, fewer than 40% recognised the slogan, YouGov said.
 And so the Conservatives will keep repeating and repeating it, until it has sunk in across the country.